What does antibiotic resistance have to do with me?

 Anyone can catch an infection

 GPs (general practitioners) as well as dentists, gynaecologists, dermatologists and many other specialists use antibiotic drugs for a wide range of bacterial infections, from less serious urinary tract infections to potentially life-threatening conditions such as pneumonia, meningitis or bacterial septicaemia.
-Nobody can claim immunity from bacterial infection, which can be picked up during everyday life or in a hospital or healthcare facility.
+Anyone can catch an infection, which can be picked up during everyday life or in a hospital or healthcare facility.
 Infections can also appear after an accident or as a complication of a non-infectious disease.

-Over one-quarter of all hospitalised patients in Switzerland receive antibiotics.
+Around one-third of all hospitalised patients in Switzerland receive antibiotics.
 This is necessary to prevent or treat infections linked to surgery or to complications of the disease for which the patient was initially hospitalised.
 Antibiotics are also frequently used to prevent infections in cancer patients undergoing chemotherapy.
+They enable organ transplants and treatments with immunosuppressants to provide relief in certain auto-immune conditions (e.g. rheumatoid arthritis or Crohn’s disease).
 They can also help treat complications of common conditions such as foot ulcers caused by diabetes.

 Ambulanter Bereich

-In outpatient (primary) care, they are used to treat the most common bacterial infections.
+In outpatient (primary) care, antibiotics are used to treat the most common bacterial infections.

 Bilder Spital Eingriffe Chemotherapie

-In hospitals, they enable operations that would have been inconceivable a hundred years ago: organ transplants, chemotherapy for cancer, immunosuppressant treatments to provide relief in certain autoimmune conditions (e.g. rheumatoid arthritis, Crohn’s disease).
+In hospitals, antibiotics enable medical interventions that would have been very dangerous or inconceivable a hundred years ago: operations, organ transplants or chemotherapy for cancer.

 Antibiotic resistance kills